aturner6/Team10-TrashSorter-Miniproject/README.md

 # 03-Miniproject-2026-27

-This is a template repo for a multi-disciplinary mini-project for a small team of EEs, CEs, MEs, and BMEs.
+This is a repo for a multi-disciplinary mini-project for a small team of EEs and ME.
 The mini-project is described in the course assignment.
 You should tailor this repo based on your team composition, roles, and the tasks at hand.